 In the area there are a number of private and public schools.
 The closest cities of Torrevieja and Elche also have numerous schools and universities.

 The climate around the area is very similar to the rest of the region: the warmest month is August and the coolest is January.
-Temperatures can rise to the late thirty’s and sometimes reach 40 degrees if you are lucky.
+Temperatures can rise to the late thirties and sometimes reach heights of 40 degrees celsius.
 Generally, the month of July leading up to August is the driest and October is the wettest, experiencing the most wet days in a single month.